YinJC/uk-tex-faq/FAQ-sysother.md

----
-layout: page
-title: Other systems' TeX availability
+# Other systems' TeX availability
----

 For PCs, running MS-DOS or OS/2, EmTeX (by Eberhard Mattes) offers LaTeX, BibTeX, previewers, and drivers.
 It is